dsausa/dsa-ui/readme.md

 ## Getting Started

+___NOTE:__ This section assumes some familiarity with the Node.js ecosystem and the command line.
+If you're new to these tools, check out [the From Scratch guide](./docs/long-start.md) as well.

 ### Quick Tour

 This repo currently has a root package and two sibling packages, `./react` and `./wc`.